-Anna Harpin joined the University of Warwick in January 2015 as Associate Professor of Theatre.
+anna joined the University of Warwick in January 2015 as Associate Professor of Theatre.
 She completed her PhD at the University of Cambridge and then took up a lectureship at the University of Exeter before joining Warwick.
-Her research explores post-war British, Irish, and North American theatre, film, and graphic fiction.
-She is particularly concerned with the cultural representation of madness, trauma, and pain.
+Her research explores the relationships between medicine, culture, and politics.
+She is particularly concerned with the politics of mental distress, trauma, and pain.
 Her work focusses on literature and visual culture.
 Her research has been supported by the AHRC and she has published in number of journals including Contemporary Theatre Review, Women & Performance: A Journal of Feminist Theory and Performance Research.
 Her recent publications include her monograph Madness, Art, and Society: Beyond Illness, ‘Broadmoor Performed: A Theatrical Hospital’ in The Edinburgh Companion to the Critical Medical Humanities, Performance and Participation: Practices, Audiences, Politics with Helen Nicholson (RHUL), and Performance, Madness, Psychiatry: Isolated Acts with Juliet Foster Cambridge).
-She has just completed a chapter for the Routledge Companion to Literature and Disability on learning disabilities and cinema and an article about gender and pathology for a special issue of CTR on Katie Mitchell.
+She has recently completed a chapter for the Routledge Companion to Literature and Disability on learning disabilities and cinema and an article about gender and pathology for a special issue of CTR on Katie Mitchell.
 She is currently writing her second monograph, The Politics of Tenderness: Care in Times of Crisis.
 Alongside this she is completing an artcile on the politics of loneliness for the journal New Formations and editing a new book called Madness in Literature and Visual Culture: Critical Interventions. anna was also one of the editors of the Routledge journal Studies in Theatre and Performance and, along with Rachel Clements, Philip Hager and Gareth White, convened the ‘Performance, Identity, Community’ working group at TaPRA (2014-2017).
-She was recently been shortlisted for the inaugural AHRC/Wellcome Trust Health Humanities Medal and The David Bradby Award for outstanding theatre research.
+Her work has been shortlisted for the inaugural AHRC/Wellcome Trust Health Humanities Medal and The David Bradby Award for outstanding theatre research.